chaudhary1337/chaudhary1337.github.io/TryHackMe/CTFCollection2.md

 ### Easter 8
-We change our user agent using curl as
+We change our user agent using curl as,

 `curl -A "Mozilla/5.0 (iPhone; CPU iPhone OS 13_1_2 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/13.0.1 Mobile/15E148 Safari/604.1" 10.10.9.174 > rich.txt`